pulsar-neighborhood/pulsar-neighborhood.github.io/content/articles/Comparing-Apache-Pulsar-and-RabbitMQ.md

 author:
     name: Pulsar Neighborhood
     imgUrl:
+meta:
+    description: RabbitMQ is an open-source, free, and flexible message queuing system, RabbitMQ.
+Read more to learn and find out the main differences with Apache Pulsar.
+    keywords:
+        - rabbitmq
 ---

 Yahoo! developed Apache Pulsar, an enterprise-level, publish-subscribe messaging system.
 Before it was open source, Yahoo!
 Mail, Yahoo!
 Finance, Yahoo!
 Sports, Flickr, the Gemini Ads platform, and the distributed key-value store, Sherpa, were all powered by Apache Pulsar.